Isaac Abbey Jr.

 Isaac Abbey Jr. was born October 31, 1753, in Windham, Windham Co., Colony of Connecticut, and died after 1820 in Ashford Twp., Windham Co., CT, at age Unknown.
 He is the son of Isaac Abbey Sr. of Windham, Windham Co., Colony of Connecticut, and Eunice Church of Groton, New London Co., Colony of Connecticut.

 Kay Koslan comments to Leigh Larson, September 28, 2024: Since we can’t find Peter Carter, father of Anne, I’m going to bet on Dorcas Potts was Anne’s mother.
 Potts sounds like an English name.
-The other 2 names of Ann and Isaac Jr. for their children were Isaac and Nathaniel, names of Uncle Nathaniel and father Isaac, Jr. or grandfather Isaac, Sr. There was a 4th child in the Census- maybe Clement Neff...
+The other 2 names of Anne and Isaac Jr. for their children were Isaac and Nathaniel, names of Uncle Nathaniel and father Isaac, Jr. or grandfather Isaac, Sr. There was a 4th child in the Census- maybe Clement Neff...
 Or was there another child, Peter Carter Abbe?
 No matter, we now two more distant grandparents, Peter Carter and Ann Carter Abbey.

-Isaac Abbey Jr. and Anne "Anna" Carter were married about 1770, possibly in the Province of New York.
+Isaac Abbey Jr. and Anne Carter were married about 1770, possibly in the Province of New York.

-Isaac Abbey Jr. and Anne "Anna" (Carter) Abbey were possibly divorced about 1798, in Ashford, Windham Co., CT.
+Anne (Carter) Abbey may have died about 1797, probably in Ashford, Windham Co., CT.

 Isaac Abbey Jr. then may have married Jemima Knowlton.

 Jemima Knowlton was born April 22, 1759, in Ashford, Windham Co., Colony of Connecticut, and died November 4, 1849, in Fabius, Onondaga Co., NY, at age 90.
 Cause of death was Palsy of 4-1/2 months.
-She is the daughter of Thomas Knowlton of Ashford, Windham Co., Colony of Connecticut, and Bridget Bosworth of Ashford, Windham Co., Colony of Connecticut.
+She is the daughter of Thomas Knowlton of Ashford, Windham Co., Colony of Connecticut, and Bridget Bosworth of Ashford, Windham Co., Colony of Connecticut.```````

 Isaac Abbey Jr. and Jemima Knowlton were possibly married about September 15, 1798, in Ashford, Windham Co., CT.